How to Refinance a Manufactured Home Loan at a Lower Rate

 If you already own the land, converting your manufactured home to real property is a relatively simple process.
 Once you register your manufactured home as real estate, you can approach a dedicated manufactured home lender to ask about the refinancing alternatives that are available to you.
 In some states and under certain circumstances, the owners of manufactured homes can refinance their chattel loans into conventional manufactured home loans even if they don’t own the lot underneath their homes.

-Refinancing a manufactured home loan at a lower interest rate can take some work, but it could offer you some great benefits, including significantly lower monthly payments for the remainder of your loan’s life.
+Refinancing manufactured home loans at a lower interest rate can take some work, but it could offer you some great benefits, including significantly lower monthly payments for the remainder of your loan’s life.
 To learn more about the financing and refinancing alternatives for manufactured homes, feel free to contact us today!